Saddam-Hossen/log/log.md

-Here's a clean and professional GitHub `README.md` documentation for implementing structured logging in a Spring Boot application using Log4j2:
+Documentation for implementing structured logging in a Spring Boot application using Log4j2:

 ```markdown
 # 📘 Structured Logging in Spring Boot with Log4j2